Harvey Weinstein Jury Indicates Split on Most Serious Charges as Deliberations Continue

-Jurors weighing Harvey Weinstein’s fate indicated Friday they were deadlocked on the two most serious charges facing the former movie mogul—predatory sexual assault, which comes with a maximum sentence of life imprisonment.
+Jurors weighing Harvey Weinstein’s fate indicated Friday they were deadlocked on the most serious charges facing the former movie mogul—two counts of predatory sexual assault, which carry a maximum sentence of life imprisonment.

-If convicted of the other charges, Weinstein, 67, still could face up to 25 years in prison, but prosecutors have said they want a full, not a partial, verdict.
+If convicted of rape and sexual assault, but not predatory sexual assault, Weinstein, 67, still could face up to 25 years in prison.
+Prosecutors, though, have said they want a full, not a partial, verdict, and convicting Weinstein on all charges would be triumphant for the #MeToo movement and for the dozens of women whose claims helped topple the former Hollywood titan.

+Many of those claims date back to the 1990s—too far back to have been prosecuted under the statute of limitations.
+That’s where the charge apparently hanging up the jury—predatory sexual assault—comes in.
+By having witnesses testify about alleged assaults from long ago, prosecutors hoped to get the longest possible sentence for Weinstein by convincing jurors that he had preyed on women for decades, and was not just guilty of the 2013 and 2006 assaults at the center of this trial.

+Key to that effort was the testimony of Emmy-nominated “Sopranos” actor Annabella Sciorra, who has accused Weinstein of raping her in the early 1990s and who was one of the first prosecution witnesses.

 In ordering them to return to deliberations, Judge James Burke said: “Any verdict you return on any count, whether guilty or not guilty, must be unanimous.”

-Weinstein’s trial is centered on allegations made by Jessica Mann, a former aspiring actor who said Weinstein raped her in 2013, and Mimi Haleyi, a former “Project Runway” production assistant, who claimed Weinstein forcibly performed oral sex on her in 2006.
+The other charges against Weinstein center on allegations made by Jessica Mann, a former aspiring actor who said Weinstein raped her in 2013, and Mimi Haleyi, a former “Project Runway” production assistant, who claimed Weinstein forcibly performed oral sex on her in 2006.
 (Haleyi’s name has also been spelled Haley in some court documents.)

-To convict Weinstein of predatory sexual assault, prosecutors had to convince jurors that Weinstein also raped Emmy-nominated “Sopranos” actor Annabella Sciorra in the early 1990s.
-While Sciorra’s claim dated too far back to be prosecuted on its own under statute of limitation laws, she was allowed to testify to bolster the prosecution’s argument that Weinstein was a repeat sexual predator.

-On Friday morning—as Weinstein looked on, chewing gum—the jurors watched a reenactment by court aides of Sciorra’s testimony.
-Sciorra claimed Weinstein pushed his way into her Manhattan apartment and raped her more than 25 years ago after they’d had dinner with other people at a restaurant.
-After returning from a lunch break in the afternoon, the jury sent its note to Burke saying it could not decide on the predatory sexual assault charges, indicating jurors were not convinced by Sciorra

 Earlier in the week, the jury listened again to Haleyi’s description of how Weinstein ripped out her tampon in his apartment despite her pleas for him to stop.
 Haleyi said she repeatedly told Weinstein “no” when he first “lunged” at her and tried to kiss her, but she said he eventually led her to a room, pushed her down on a bed and held her down by her arms.
 She said she considered screaming and fleeing but decided the “safest thing” was to stop fighting.